Neuropathy pain treatment and glutathione, yes there is a relationship. Neuropathic pain has been treated by boosting glutathione levels.

 Treatments (as mentioned above) mask the symptoms and have severe side effects.

 Note Think about what this is saying, How can giving morphine heal the damage?
-Check out the side effects of the other drugs.
+Even worse, check out the side effects of the drugs that are often recommended.
+The harm is often worse than the benefit.

 The article went on to describe research into alternatives with significant benefit.
 Some, like topical capsaicin are actually in use in some hospice programs.
 Of special interest, in the research it pointed to N-acetylcysteine, zinc, magnesium, chromium, and St. John's wort as having the positive effect.